ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

 `Each of the above `TimeValue` methods returns a `TimeValue` object representing a whole number of the specified time units.
-These are passed as the aggregation and retention spans of time-series policies.
+These are passed as the aggregation and retention spans of time series policies.

 {INFO: }
 The main reason we use `TimeValue` rather than something like `TimeSpan` is that